Product Liability Attorneys Serving the South Florida Community for Over 30 Years

 Product liability claims are complex and require skill, experience and the resources to outlast big corporations.
 Our lawyers work closely with engineering, safety and medical experts to demonstrate to insurance companies and juries how products caused injuries.

 Our courtroom demonstrations involve scale models, computer animations and accident reconstruction exhibits.
 Medical illustrations, along with computer simulations, are prepared to help juries understand how defective and dangerous products have caused serious injuries or death.

 Our expert team of attorneys is ready to fight for you today.
 Based right here in Miami, we have tons of experience fighting for everyday citizens of Florida.
 We know how scary it can seem, fighting legal battles after you have been hurt.
 That is why our team will be in your corner, by your side every step of the way.
-Call us today at 305-662-6178 to get started with a FREE consultation.
+Call us today at 305-662-6178 for a FREE CONSULTATION to get started.

 Past Product Liability Cases